 I don’t know about you, but roller coasters are pretty much the thing that keeps me going every time I go to an amusement park.
 But, have you ever heard the words kidney stones and roller coasters together in a sentence?
 Me neither, but apparently it’s a thing.
-A team a researches rode a roller coaster one too many time then they should have, to figure out why roller coaster trigger the passage of small kidney stones.
-Yup, the help of a 3D-printer model of a kidney with urine, scientist have solved the mystery!
+A team of researchers rode a roller coaster one too many time than they should have, to figure out why roller coasters trigger the passage of small kidney stones.
+Yup, with the help of a 3D-printer model of a kidney with urine, scientist have solved the mystery!
 Or so they think.

 Kidney stones are a mass of salts and chemicals found in urine.
 The passing of these kidney stones can be an excruciating experience, especially when the tones are large.
 The bigger they are, the harder they are to pass, which is why it’s crucial to get them out before they get too large to reduce risk and discomfort.

 Although urologists are familiar with common triggers, prior to this study, no one has virtually tried to find out what easily prompts a kidney stone to pass through the urinary canal.
 It is common for pregnant woman to pass kidney stones due to the increased vitamin intake.
 Physical labor will sometimes loosen it, as well as bouncing on a trampoline, bungee jumping, dirt bike riding, and the most ridiculous thing of all, violent sneezing!
 The truth of the matter is scientist haven’t been able to isolate a single trigger, which is why roller coasters seem to play an important and even reproducible role.

 Wartinger stated his decision for the study was after he saw how a series of his students returned from Spring Break with stories of passing kidney stones after riding the Big Thunder Mountain Railroad at Walt Disney World in Orlando.
 He explained how the moment his students and he realized they had to conduct a full study was when the patient stated they rode the coaster three times, and after each consecutive ride they passed a stone.